placrosse/kodo/docs/source/overview.rst

     robin fashion.

 Random Annex overlay code
     Enables mixing of several generations.
-Through the use of multistage decoding this techniques can offer increased decoding throughput at the cost of increased decoding delay.
+Through the use of multi-stage decoding this techniques can offer increased decoding throughput at the cost of increased decoding delay.